ksfallon/Employee-Tracker/README.md

-# Employee-Tracker
+<h1 align ="center"> Employee-Tracker </h1>

-Here a link to the GitHub Repo https://github.com/ksfallon/Employee-Tracker
+Link to the GitHub Repo
+https://github.com/ksfallon/Employee-Tracker

-Here is the link to a video reviewing the basic requirements https://youtu.be/qjnVly4MVM4
+Link to a video reviewing the basic requirements https://youtu.be/qjnVly4MVM4

 ### **TABLE OF CONTENTS:**